mongodb/specifications/source/client-side-encryption/client-side-encryption.md

    min: Optional<BSONValue>,
    // max is the maximum value for the encrypted index.
 Required if precision is set.
    max: Optional<BSONValue>,
    // trimFactor may be used to tune performance.
-May be omitted to rely on defaults.
+When omitted, a default value is used.
    trimFactor: Optional<Int32>,
    // sparsity may be used to tune performance.
-May be omitted to rely on defaults.
+When omitted, a default value is used.
    sparsity: Optional<Int64>,
    // precision determines the number of significant digits after the decimal point.
 May only be set for double or decimal128.
    precision: Optional<Int32>